Zoning Board of Adjustment

 WHAT HAPPENS AFTER A DECISION IS ISSUED?

-If the project requires Site Plan Review or Zoning Review with Planning Commission, the applicant must continue to work with the assigned zoning staff to meet all requirements of the Zoning Code before the zoning voucher will be issued.
+If the project requires Site Plan Review or Zoning Review with Planning Commission, the applicant must continue to work with the assigned zoning staff to meet all requirements of the Zoning Code before the Record of Zoning Approval (ROZA) can be issued.

-If the project requires Basic Zoning Review and the decision has been granted, the applicant must schedule an appointment with Svetlana Ipatova in order to process the zoning voucher.
-All applicable conditions in the decision must be fulfilled before the voucher can be issued.
+If the project requires Basic Zoning Review and the decision has been granted, the applicant must schedule an appointment with Svetlana Ipatova at 412-255-2214 in order to process the zoning voucher.
+All applicable conditions in the decision must be fulfilled before the Record of Zoning Approval (ROZA) can be issued.

-Once the applicant receives the zoning voucher, they may proceed to the Department of Permits, Licenses, and Inspections to apply for the appropriate permits.
+Once the applicant receives the ROZA, they may proceed to the Department of Permits, Licenses, and Inspections to apply for the appropriate permits.

 DO ZBA DECISION EXPIRE?